 Step 3: Get People in the Mood for Creativity

-Creativity is an essential part of design thinking.
-You must encourage every team member to tap into their creative side, regardless of their background or inclination towards science or arts.
-Use engaging activities like co-create a story or play visual telephone to stimulate creativity.
-These exercises relax the team and foster a playful approach to problem-solving.
+Creativity is an essential part of design thinking—its “lifeblood,” even—and that’s why you’ve got to encourage every team member to tap into their creative side, whatever their background or inclination towards science or arts is.
+It’s really important to make sure that any ice-breaking exercise has got everyone into a relaxed state so the team is ready to foster a productive approach to problem-solving.

 Design Thinking Stage 1: Strategies to Enhance Empathy in Design